 The teaching is concentrated in the first two terms.
 The course is taught through a combination of lectures for core modules, small group teaching for elective courses (maximum class size 10), practical sessions, fieldtrips and study days.
 In each week, there are approximately 12-14 hours of formal contact time.
 For core modules, there are normally 8-10 hours of lectures per week, delivered through two-hour lecture sessions.
 Electives are normally delivered in 4-6 sessions across the term, each lasting 90 minutes to 2 hours.
 Individual extended reading is an important part of the course programme and up to 3 hours of reading may be set in preparation for each two-hour class.
 In weeks with fieldtrips or study days, the number of contact hours will be greater.

 A summary description of each core module is given below.
-Module outlines that cover the teaching approach, contributing faculty, introductory readings and a statement on the content of each class can be found in the Annex to the Course Handbook.
 Reading lists are circulated a week to 10 days ahead of the first class.

 Conservation Biogeography (MT): 8 classes